shizratariq/shizra/content/authors/admin/_index.md

       - Collaborated on robotic surgery for histotripsy using the UR5e robotic arm.
       - Worked with ROS2 and MoveIt2 using Python.
       - Mapped singular configurations in C-space to improve motion planning.
-      - Developed path-planning algorithms for constrained and unconstrained trajectories.
   - position: Backend Software Engineer
     company_name: X
     company_url: ''